anderfernandes/astral/ui/apps/docs/src/docs/introduction.md

 ## Getting Started

 The easiest way to setup Astral is to clone the repo, build the `server` and `ui` containers and run them behind a proxy.

+Astral can be served from any Windows or Linux that can run containers as well as cloud services like Microsoft Azure, Amazon Web Services, Google Cloud, etc.